Tiryoh/actions-mkdocs/README.md

     * A Material Design theme for MkDocs, this project includes build & deploy Dockerfile
 * [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages)
     * GitHub Actions for GitHub Pages rocket Deploy static files and publish your site easily.
 Static-Site-Generators-friendly.

+## License

+Copyright (c) 2020-2021 Daisuke Sato

+This repository is licensed under the MIT License, see [LICENSE](./LICENSE).
+Unless attributed otherwise, everything in this repository is licensed under the MIT license.

+### Acknowledgements

+This repository includes third-party libraries and software.
+See [THIRD-PARTY-NOTICES.md](./THIRD-PARTY-NOTICES.md).